hiniko/hireme/README.md

 ## TODO

-:white_square: Making the tree timeline is too much effort to do manually
+:white_medium_small_square: Making the tree timeline is too much effort to do manually
-:white_square: Separate content from generation
+:white_medium_small_square: Separate content from generation